TechExplorer-AK/Dynamic-Pricing-Tool-and-Travel-Cost-Analyzer/README.md

 ### Implementation Strategy:

-The Dynamic Pricing Tool and Travel Cost Analyzer leverages Excel's capabilities for complex calculations and data management.
+The Dynamic Pricing Tool and Travel Cost Analyzer Calculator leverages Excel's capabilities for complex calculations and data management.
 Implementation involves robust handling of date calculations, dynamic pricing updates based on current data, and validation checks to ensure accuracy in calculations and user inputs.

 ### Benefits to Users: